puppetlabs/puppet-docs/source/guides/modules.markdown

 [Feature 1012](http://projects.puppetlabs.com/issues/1012) for
 the history here).

-From version Puppet 0.23.1 onwards, everything under the modulepath is automatically imported into Puppet and is available to be used.
-This is called module autoloading.
+From version Puppet 0.23.1 onwards, everything under the modulepath is automatically imported into Puppet and is available to be used, through the magic of "module autoloading".
 Puppet will attempt to auto-load classes and definitions from modules, so you don't have to explicitly import them.
 You can just include the module class or start using the definition.
-Note that the init.pp file will always be loaded first, so you can put all of your classes and definitions in there if you prefer.

-With namespaces, some additional magic is also available.
-Let's say your autofs module has a class defined in init.pp but you want an additional class called craziness.
-If you define that class as autofs::craziness and store it in file craziness.pp under the manifests directory, then simply using something like include autofs::craziness will trigger puppet to search for a class called craziness in a file named craziness.pp in a module named autofs in the specified module paths.
-Hooray!

-If you prefer to keep class autofs in a file named autofs.pp, create an init.pp file containing simply:

-    import "*"

-And you will then be able to reference the class by using include autofs just as if it were defined in init.pp.
+The rules that puppet uses to find the appropriate manifest are pretty easy to understand, and break down like this:

+    include puppet
+    => modules/puppet/manifests/init.pp
+    # class puppet { ...

+    include puppet::master
+    => modules/puppet/manifests/master.pp
+    # class puppet::master { ...

+    puppet::params { "example": value => 'meow' }
+    => modules/puppet/manifests/params.pp
+    # define puppet::params ($value) { ...

+    class { "puppet::master::awesome": }
+    => modules/puppet/manifests/master/awesome.pp
+    # class puppet::master::awesome { ...

+So, the break-down is pretty simple: split up your `include` or `define` name on the `::` marks.
+The first word is the name of the module - in the examples above, that is always in the module "puppet".

+If that was the only word (eg: `include puppet`, which doesn't have a `::` in it) then we look for `manifests/init.pp` in the module directory.

+If you had any words left, though, we transform them into another file in that directory by treating the last one as the filename and the middle all as directories.

+    For the example puppet::master::awesome ...

+    puppet is the *module* name.
+    master is a *directory* under the module manifests directory. awesome is the manifest name; we stick '.pp' on the end.

+One big tip: make *sure* that the name of your `class` or `define` matches the name of the file.
+If you rename one of them, rename the other one at the same time and all...

+That makes it pretty easy to locate the file for any definition: if it is named after the module, look in `init.pp`, otherwise look for the files matching those rules.

+Pro tip: we actually always load the `init.pp` manifest, so sometimes you can cheat and just write your classes in there.
+It makes it harder for people to find where your class or define lives, though, so we don't recommend it.

 ## Generated Module Documentation